-• Step 2: If the complaint is not addressed to the satisfaction of the complainant, or remains unresolved, for 15 days from the date of first submission, the complainant may then submit his/her complaint directly to the NEA-ORED.
-NEA's focal person whose address and contact numbers are as follows:
+• Step 2: If the complaint is not addressed to the satisfaction of the complainant, or remain unresolved, for 15 days from the date of first submission, the complainant may then submit his/her complaint directly to the NEA ORED.
+NEA's focal person whose contact information is as follows:

-The Program Officer: Address: Tel Nos: E-mail address:
+The Program Officer: Butch Silvano E-mail address: butchsilvano@yahoo.com

-NEA shall furnish LGUGC with a copy of the complaint addressed to the ECPCG PMO Program Manager.
+NEA-ORED shall furnish LGUGC PMO with a copy of the complaint.

-Step 3: If the complaint is not addressed to the satisfaction of the complainant within 15 days from the date of submission to the subproject proponent or remain unresolved, the complainant can approach the court of law within the jurisdiction of the EC and the complainant.
+• Step 3: If the complaint is not addressed to the satisfaction of the complainant within 15 days from the date of submission to the subproject proponent or remain unresolved, the complainant can approach the court of law within the jurisdiction of the EC and the complainant.